milliondollarscript/milliondollarscript/readme.txt

 == Changelog ==

+= 2.5.5 =
+* Fix having the stats box on the page at the same time as ordering would break the ordering process.

 = 2.5.4 =
 * Fix NFS page not working due to missing $.
 * Update vendor libs.